vaishnavisr12/Movies_Recommendation_Model/README.md

 # 🎯 Project Objectives

-Personalize Recommendations: Help users discover movies they will actually enjoy based on their input or past viewing history.
+1.Personalize Recommendations: Help users discover movies they will actually enjoy based on their input or past viewing history.

-Solve Information Overload: Filter through thousands of titles to instantly present a curated top-5 or top-10 list.
+2.Solve Information Overload: Filter through thousands of titles to instantly present a curated top-5 or top-10 list.

-Demonstrate Data Science Workflow: Showcase end-to-end Python implementation, from raw data cleaning to building a functional machine learning model.
+3.Demonstrate Data Science Workflow: Showcase end-to-end Python implementation, from raw data cleaning to building a functional machine learning model.

 # 🧠 Model Overview

-Data Processing: Cleans the movie dataset by handling missing values, filtering out irrelevant data, and merging key features like genres, keywords, directors, and actors into a single text profile for each film.
+1.Data Processing: Cleans the movie dataset by handling missing values, filtering out irrelevant data, and merging key features like genres, keywords, directors, and actors into a single text profile for each film.

-Feature Extraction (Vectorization): Converts text-based movie features into numerical vectors using algorithms like TF-IDF (Term Frequency-Inverse Document Frequency) or CountVectorizer, allowing the computer to mathematically "read" movie descriptions.
+2.Feature Extraction (Vectorization): Converts text-based movie features into numerical vectors using algorithms like TF-IDF (Term Frequency-Inverse Document Frequency) or CountVectorizer, allowing the computer to mathematically "read" movie descriptions.

-Similarity Calculation: Computes Cosine Similarity scores between the vectors.
+3.Similarity Calculation: Computes Cosine Similarity scores between the vectors.
 The closer the score is to 1, the more similar the two movies are.

-Output Generation: Takes a user's favorite movie as input, searches the mathematical matrix for the closest matches, and returns the highest-scoring recommendations.
+4.Output Generation: Takes a user's favorite movie as input, searches the mathematical matrix for the closest matches, and returns the highest-scoring recommendations.